Is it safe for me to eat soy? I am a breast cancer survivor and it seems like the information is so conflicting.

 In the past few years, results of human studies have finally been published.
 They looked at women in the United States as well as Asia, where soy is consumed more regularly.
 These large population studies show that soy products may even be protective in certain circumstances and at the very least they are not harmful.
-These results are true even for women taking tamoxifen or aromatase inhibitors, two medications for estrogen receptor + breast cancer.
+These results are true even for women taking tamoxifen or aromatase inhibitors, two medications for estrogen-receptor-positive breast cancer.

 Bottom line: These recent studies should put to rest the controversy over soy and breast cancer risk.
 Women with breast cancer, even if estrogen-receptor-positive, or women at risk for breast cancer can enjoy soy foods as a part of a balanced diet.

 Whole food forms of soy are tofu, tempeh, soymilk, edamame, soy nuts, and miso.
 Find some great tofu and tempeh recipes here >>